Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-with-mta.md

 ### Stop Test

+To Stop the Frontend Test, simply add a Teststep that calls `MenditectMxUITestKit.Stop_MxUITest`.

+At the end of the Test Configuration, to unload the Playwright libraries from memory, call `MenditectPlaywrightConnector.Shutdown_Playwright`.

 ## Generic App testing

 To perform an action on an element in the page, the basic structure is to use two microflows; a Locator microflow and an Action microflow.
 Sometimes calling a second Locator microflow is needed.